valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-frontend-libraries.md

 * **Document object type selection is now conditional** When connecting a zaak to the document, the document object type selection is now only shown when using the OPEN_ZAAK upload-provider.

+* **Configurable colors for internal case statuses** When configuring an internal case status, you are provided with a fixed list of colors.
+This colors are in accordance to the Carbon Design System and will help differentiate between different satuses you might create.

 ## Bugfixes

 The following bugs were fixed: